MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 description: Learn about Microsoft Teams Premium for administrators and IT Professionals.
 ---

-# Microsoft Teams Premium - Overview for administrators
+# Microsoft Teams Premium - Overview for admins

 ![Information icon](media/info.png) **Most of the features described in this article require Teams Premium.** A few features, for example, some webinar features, are available with other licenses as well.
 For details about feature availability and licensing, see [Teams Premium licensing](teams-add-on-licensing/licensing-enhance-teams.md).

-This article is for IT Pros and administrators who will be deploying and configuring Teams Premium features.
+This article is for IT Pros and admins who will be deploying and configuring Teams Premium features.
 The article provides a brief description of the features, with links to more detailed documentation.

 Teams Premium is an add-on license that provides the following enhancements to Teams: